Find Your Way Around Trailhead

 To see the full list of modules or projects, hover over the Learn tab and click Modules or Projects, respectively.

 Do we have your attention?
 Good!
 Salesforce has two distinct user experiences: Salesforce Classic and Lightning Experience.
-Many modules and projects have a note at the beginning telling you whether they're meant to be completed in Lightning Experience or Salesforce Classic.
+Modules and projects that are meant to be completed in Salesforce Classic have a note at the beginning to give you a heads up.

 Make sure that you're using the recommended user experience in your Trailhead Playground when you're completing hands-on challenges.
 Lightning Experience provides a streamlined user interface with an improved Setup experience and lots of features to help your reps sell faster and smarter.
 We know you'll love Lightning Experience, which is why your Trailhead Playground uses it by default.
 If you do need to switch back to Salesforce Classic, click your profile image in the top-right corner of your Trailhead Playground and click Switch to Salesforce Classic.
 To switch back to Lightning Experience, click your profile image in the top-right corner of the page and click Switch to Lightning Experience.